vhinzjohn1/profile/Readme.txt

 Created with html css bootstrap templates and javascript

-Credits to: https://bootstrapmade.com/ where i get the simple structure of my web.
+Credits to: https://bootstrapmade.com/ where i got the structure of my web.